sarbogast/development/README.md

 To keep it simple, I have already published the code of the different components under the **Kitchen-Sync** GitHub organisation.
 There are 3 repositories:

-- [sync-gateway](https://github.com/Kitchen-Sync/sync-gateway) contains the configuration file to pass to Sync Gateway instances.
+- [sync-gateway](https://github.com/Kitchen-Sync/sync-gateway-config) contains the configuration file to pass to Sync Gateway instances
-- [web](https://github.com/Kitchen-Sync/web) is a simple Web App built with ReactJS on the front-end and a Node.js web server that connects to the Sync Gateway REST API.
+- [web](https://github.com/Kitchen-Sync/web) is a simple Web App built with ReactJS on the front-end and a Node.js web server that connects to the Sync Gateway REST API
 - [development](https://github.com/Kitchen-Sync/development) ties all of the components together in the same directory as submodules.
-There is also a `README.md` and `docker-compose.yml` file that will help us start all the different components very easily.
+There is also a `README.md` and `docker-compose.yml` file that will help us start all the different components very easily

 In a new directory, run the following commands: